-Having moved to the East Midlands in 2015 I live in a village in the Peak District with my wife and three children.
+I moved to the East Midlands in 2015 and live in a village in the Peak District with my wife and three children.
 I have a son and non-identical twin girls.

 Areas of interest

-Heart Failure; Coronary Artery Disease; Coronary Artery Angioplasty, Cardiac Rhythm Disorders; Pacemakers; Implantable Defibrillators; Cardiac Resynchronisation Therapy; Faints and Blackouts; Hypertension; Employer's Healthchecks; Personal Healthchecks; Chest Pain; Palpitations; Ankle swelling and fluid retention; Inherited Cardiac Conditions; Hypercholesterolaemia; Cardiac Diagnostics and Remote Monitoring.
+Heart Failure; Coronary Artery Disease; Coronary Artery Angioplasty; Heart Rhythm Disorders; Pacemakers; Implantable Defibrillators; Cardiac Resynchronisation Therapy; Faints and Blackouts; Hypertension; Employer's Healthchecks; Personal Healthchecks; Chest Pain; Palpitations; Ankle swelling and fluid retention; Inherited Cardiac Conditions; Hypercholesterolaemia; Cardiac Diagnostics; Remote Monitoring.